-JMU Libraries and the Office of Research & Scholarship are supporting a discipline-agnostic open access pilot fund, which provides subsidies for APCs (article processing charge) for articles by JMU authors that have been accepted for publication in scholarly peer-reviewed open access (OA) journals.
+JMU Libraries and the Office of Research & Scholarship are supporting a discipline-agnostic open access fund, which provides subsidies for APCs (article processing charge) for articles by JMU authors that have been accepted for publication in scholarly peer-reviewed open access (OA) journals.
 Please read the Applicant Criteria and Publication Criteria to determine eligibility.
 Application instructions are linked to from the Application Process.

 Not all open access publishing requires APCs, and JMU Libraries invests in a variety of models for making the scholarly communications ecosystem more open and equitable.
 Some OA fees for JMU authors may already be eliminated or reduced through discounts offered by the Libraries’ memberships, subscriptions, and participation in the VIVA consortium.
 Authors are encouraged to review the Libraries’ list of existing publisher agreements.

 Funding offered is limited and will be disbursed to authors upon approval and in the order in which requests are received.
 Funding is not guaranteed beyond the 2023-24 academic year.
 As part of our efforts to increase equity in the scholarly communication and research landscapes, 20% of this funding will be earmarked for publishing in Global South focused journals.

-Liaison librarians and members of the Libraries’ Scholarly Communications Strategies team are available to assist researchers in understanding the Pilot Fund publication criteria listed below, negotiating article licensing options and publishers’ contracts, and in identifying markers of high quality in open access journals.
+Members of the Libraries’ Scholarly Communications Strategies team are available to assist researchers in understanding the Fund publication criteria listed below, negotiating article licensing options and publishers’ contracts, and in identifying markers of high quality in open access journals.

-JMU Libraries administers this pilot program in order to:
+JMU Libraries administers this program in order to:

 - Empower JMU faculty and staff to participate in changing the scholarly publishing ecosystem to a more sustainable, inclusive, equitable, and accessible model.

 - Increase the visibility of JMU scholarship, by funding dissemination in publications which are open to scholars, students, and members of the public from around the world.

 The success of the fund will be evaluated for continuation after every spring semester.